 Epidemiology Section Webinars

-In September, the GPHA Epidemiology Section hosted a webinar entitled “How to Write a Successful Abstract for a Public Health Conference.”
-The webinar was presented by Dr. Cherie Drenzek, DVM, MS, State Epidemiologist & Chief Science Office at the Georgia Department of Public Health.
+In October 2022, the GPHA Epidemiology Section hosted a webinar entitled “Conference Abstract Writing & Poster Creation.”
+The webinar was presented by Dr. Cherie Drenzek, DVM, MS, State Epidemiologist & Chief Science Officer at the Georgia Department of Public Health.

 If you’d like to submit an abstract to present at a public health conference one day – whether for the first time, or the 50th time! – this webinar can help you improve your abstract and give you an even better chance for success.